NCAR/DART/models/MITgcm_ocean/readme.rst

 --------

 The `MIT ocean GCM <http://mitgcm.org/>`__ version 'checkpoint59a' is the foundation of this directory.
 It was modified by Ibrahim Hoteit of Scripps for his use, and so it differs from the original distribution.

-As for all DART experiments, the overall design for an experiment is this: the DART program ``filter`` will read the initial conditions file, the observation sequence file, and the DART namelist to decide whether or not to advance the ocean model.
-All of the control of the execution of the ocean model is done by DART directly.
-If the model needs to be advanced, ``filter`` makes a call to the shell to execute the script ``advance_model.csh``. ``advance_model.csh`` is ENTIRELY responsible for getting all the input files, data files, namelists, etc. into a temporary directory, running the model, and copying the results back to the parent directory (which we call CENTRALDIR).
 The whole process hinges on setting the ocean model namelist values such that it is doing a cold start for every model advance.

 The data assimilation period is controlled in the ``input.nml``\ ``&model_nml`` namelist.
 In combination with the ocean model dynamics timestep ``data``\ ``&PARM03:deltaTClock`` this determines the amount of time the model will advance for